e-abdi/Open-Source-Glider/Commercial Gliders.rst

 Petrel
 ============
 A glider developed by Tianjin University in China.
+While everyone in the glider community trying to create a reliable deep glider that can at least dive down to 2000m, these guys have recently made a glider to reach the Mariana trench and went down to 8000m just because they couldn't aim it exactly to the trench from what I gathered, which is pretty impressive!

 .. image:: /images/petrel.png